 January 3, 2021

-2020 was a year where we all became grateful for what we had.
+2021 was a year where we all became grateful for what we had.
 It was a year where our family’s health and happiness was the most important of all.
-As 2021 starts with its own restrictions, yet with a glimpse of hope to return to some normality, maybe, like us, you are thinking about how you can carry some of this gratitude and sense of peace where less is more throughout the year.
+As 2022 starts with still some restrictions, yet with a glimpse of hope to return to some normality, maybe, like us, you are thinking about how you can carry some of this gratitude and sense of peace where less is more throughout the year.
 If you are, here are 5 healthy habits to adopt as a family in the New Year.

 1. Get Outside as Much as Possible (even if it’s just

 It’s been an overwhelming and difficult year for many of us, not to mention that we’ve had to tighten our purse strings, but that shouldn’t have to extend to the festive season too.
 Christmas should be a time of happiness and appreciation.
 So how can you make this one special?